Gaoulou

 Gaoulou is a village of Sassandra Department, Gbôklé Region, Bas-Sassandra District, Côte d'Ivoire.
 As of the year 2014, it has a total population of 12,184.

 Geography

 Gaoulou is situated on the southern portion of Sassandra Department.
 It is on the west bank of Sassandra River, approximately 11 kilometres northwest of Sassandra, the capital of Sassandra Department.
 It has an average elevation of 13 metres above the sea level.

 Climate

 Gaoulou has a tropical rainforest climate.
-On average, it sees the most amount of rainfall in June with 304 mm, and the least in January with 88 mm.
+On average, it sees the most rainfall in June with 304 mm, and the least in January with 88 mm.